Frequently Asked Questions

 All of our rules are made through a vote at School Meeting.
 Contact us with any questions about school policy or for an updated copy of our Rulebook.

 But what if my child isn't self-motivated?

 All kids are motivated.
 All children have a passion for learning and discovery.
 If your child doesn't exhibit motivation for learning, why might this be the case?
 What has his or her experience in "learning environments" been like?
-Has your child become accustomed to being led, directed, and dominated by adults?
-Unfortunately, most "learning environments" designed for kids these days are really just structured, adult-led activities during which the kids are expected to be more-or-less passive and obedient subjects.
+Has your child become accustomed to being led, directed, and bossed around by adults?
+Unfortunately, most "learning environments" designed for kids these days are really just structured, adult-led activities during which the kids are expected to be more-or-less passive subjects.
 They are not allowed the freedom and trust required to truly develop their own passions and pursue their own curiosity.

-In a Sudbury school, kids have the freedom to pursue their own learning in whatever form appeals to them.
+In a Sudbury school curriculum, kids have the freedom to pursue their own learning in whatever form appeals to them.
 For some kids, this freedom is an immediate call to action.
 For others, it takes more time.
 Boredom (in the absence of coercion) is the best way to cultivate self-reflection, followed by self-motivation.

 We challenge all parents who hold this belief about their child(ren) to reconsider.
 Reflecting inward about your own experience as a child will help.
 As always, communicating openly with your child and asking about his or her experience may yield the best results.

 No, we have adults in the school known as staff members.
 Our staff members all have professional experience in education and love spending time with children.
 Staff members must pass criminal background checks and be Child-CPR and First-Aid certified for South Jersey Sudbury School.